I’m a community organiser and author rooted in Danish civil society.

 I like to write essays and stories – both in Danish and in English.
 Among my writings are:

-- The three books mentioned above – so far, they’re only available in Danish.
+- The four books mentioned above – so far, they’re only available in Danish.

 - Various newspaper columns and opinion pieces in Danish newspapers Politiken and Dagbladet Information (also only in Danish).

 - Ten years’ worth of blog posts.
 Both on this blog about anthropology, technology, systems thinking and various autobiographical notes (in English), and on the old Borgerlyst blog about civic engagement (in Danish).